tier4/awkernel/mdbook/src/internal/interrupt_controller.md

 # Interrupt Controller

-The `InterruptController` is a trait for interrupt controllers.
+`InterruptController` is a trait for interrupt controllers.
 It is defined in [awkernel_lib/src/interrupt.rs](https://github.com/tier4/awkernel/blob/main/awkernel_lib/src/interrupt.rs) as follows.

 ```rust